Inspiration

 The legality of cannabis tourism depends on the country you are visiting because the laws vary from country to country, State to State, and city to city.

 A simple example of this is Canada and Uruguay.
-Cannabis is fully legal in both countries; however, in Canada, citizens, residents, and tourists above the legal age can legally buy cannabis for recreational use, but in Uruguay, only citizens and residents can legally purchase cannabis.
+Cannabis is fully legal in both countries, but in Canada, citizens, residents, and tourists above the legal age can legally buy cannabis for recreational use, while in Uruguay, only citizens and residents can legally purchase cannabis.

 This simple example shows that researching the weed laws of the country you are visiting is important, so you don't find yourself in a tricky situation.